Strobesstrobes

 Is a vulnerability scan the same as a penetration test?

 No. A vulnerability scan is an automated check for known issues and produces a list of potential problems.
-A penetration test is a manual engagement where a human exploits issues to prove real, prioritized impact.
+A penetration test is a manual engagement where a human exploits issues to prove real, prioritized impact with evidence.

 Can a vulnerability scan replace a penetration test?

-No. Scanners can't confirm exploitability, test business logic, or chain vulnerabilities together.
-They're a complement to penetration testing, not a substitute, and most compliance frameworks require both.
+No. Scanners cannot confirm exploitability, test business logic, or chain vulnerabilities together.
+They are a complement to penetration testing, not a substitute, and most compliance frameworks require both.

 Why do scanners produce false positives?